 Many customers and dealers have self-installed BatchTron controllers with no problems, and they have saved on the cost of installation.
 If you find that it is too much, you can always call us to finish the job.
 Most customers prefer us to be present, however, even if they do most of the work.
 This is a good safeguard against possible damage or delays and we can train your operators at the same time.

 If you have the skills, go ahead.
 We’ll help if you get stuck.

 The BatchTron screen duplicates most of the manual panel’s functions and you can use either one with no ill effects.
 You can connect feed gate and scale discharge controls in parallel to give manual backups of these functions.
 This is especially useful if scale dials or indicators are retained.
 You can fit electronic scale indicators with connectors to allow quick change when required.
 The only problems occur with dual-solenoid valve controls such as fitted on most mixer discharge doors.
 These need an isolating switch to prevent both the BatchTron and the manual control from trying to act at the same time.
 If both the “open” and “close” valves are open at the same time, the result is unpredictable.

 Also, you can create a safety hazard when the mixer is started from an external switch if it is not fitted with a physical time delay relay and warning horn in the MCC; BatchTron incorporates these functions in its software.
 It is impossible to start the mixer from BatchTron without sounding the horn, as required by OSHA and other regulatory agencies.

 Manual controls can be used, but check the important exceptions.

-Accuracy requirements of most concrete associations cannot be met without automatic moisture compensation (from sensors) on sand and other fine aggregates.
+You cannot meet the accuracy requirements of most concrete associations without automatic moisture compensation (from sensors) on sand and other fine aggregates.